tonycapone/terraform/website/source/docs/providers/fastly/r/service_v1.html.markdown

 * `format` - (Optional) Apache-style string or VCL variables to use for log formatting.
 Default Apache Common Log format (`%h %l %u %t %r %>s`)
 * `timestamp_format` - (Optional) `strftime` specified timestamp formatting (default `%Y-%m-%dT%H:%M:%S.000`).
+* `request_condition` - (Optional) The VCL request condition to check if this Request Setting should be applied.
+For detailed information about Conditionals, see [Fastly's Documentation on Conditionals][fastly-conditionals]

 ## Attributes Reference